Get Google Analytics data into Nimble CRM with this simple tool

 - Landing Page Group

-Form building tools make it easy for users to add hidden fields, so take advantage of this function.
-If your website uses custom HTML forms, you can simply add to your form fields.
+Form-building tools (like Typeform, Jotform, Gravity Forms, etc) make it easy for users to add hidden fields, so take advantage of this function.
+If your website uses custom HTML forms, you can simply add to your existing form fields.

 2. Attributer automatically completes the hidden fields with Google Analytics data

-Attributer monitors where your visitors are coming from and then when they complete a form on your website, it populates the hidden fields with Google Analytics data.
+Attributer records your visitors’ origin, and every time they complete a form on your site, it will auto-fill the hidden fields with Google Analytics data.

 3. Google Analytics data is passed into Nimble CRM

-4. Run reports to know what channels are driving leads, customers & revenue
+4. Run reports to know what channels are driving leads, customers and revenue

 What happens now that you've got the channel and landing data in your CRM?
-Well, you can now create reports on it using the default reporting tools in Nimble CRM, or in dedicated BI tools such as Chartio, Looker, Mode, etc.
+You can now create reports on it using the default reporting tools in Nimble CRM, or in dedicated BI tools such as Chartio, Looker, Mode, etc.